ualibweb/UALIB_ChemStructures/README.md

 10. Update the UALIB_Chemical_Structures_REGID files
 11. Create a record on our [Institutional Repository](https://ir.ua.edu/) with the SDfile and associated thesis references.

 **N.B.
-The PubChem folks are awesome and created a custom automated script for our submissions that automatically add annotations to the PubChem Compound pages.
+The PubChem folks are awesome and created a custom script for our submissions that add annotations to the PubChem Compound pages.
 These annotations add the thesis reference under "Synthesis".**

 ## File Overview Notes